 1. Shabaka Hutchings

 Shabaka Hutchings was born in London but raised in Barbados and became an award-winning player who can transition between the clarinet and saxophone with a startling amount of ease.
 While he started out in calypso bands, he transitioned, becoming a bastion in the UK contemporary jazz scene.
+Hutchings draws on diverse musical traditions to create a rich tapestry of sound.

 Currently, he leads three separate bands.
 Possibly the most intriguing is The Comet is Coming, a unique trio that blends jazz, electronic music, and a whole lot of attitude to create something futuristic that will likely alter the course of several genres.